Caishw/oohmedia/README.md

 [ ] Use Serialize to create model for the DB resource\
 [ ] Use nodemon to monitor file changes in dev mode\
 [ ] Fix failing tests for Assets route

+## Approach to solving the problem :

+    1. It was clear that the app needed routes to manage the shopping centers and assets, so i started with the test for shopping center routes.
+It took me sometime to get the basic setup up and running with the test framework.
+    2. Once I was happy with the shopping center routes, i refactored it to separate route and a service to modularize the app.
+    3. Next I moved to Asset routes, took a similar approach as shopping routes.
+(Basically copy and pasted the routes from shopping-center)
+    4. Few more things I was planning to do but ran out of time was
+       - Create a relation between asset and shopping center
+       - Provide an API to fetch the shopping centers along with assets.
+That way if we need only shopping center data, we wont be stressing the DB with loading the associated assets as well.
+       - Create a user route and allow users to login and logout.
+       - Provide an auth code once the user logs in, which can be used in susbsequent requests.
+       - Create a react app with pages to view shopping center and associated assets, ability to update/delete assets, login and logout a user.